 Drafts and abstracts for my recent publications, articles under review, and works in progress can be found below.
 Feel free to contact me for drafts at email@example.com.
 I also appreciate comments!

-Plural and Collective Noun Phrases (forthcoming in the Routledge Handbook on Collective Intentionality)
+Plural and Collective Noun Phrases (Routledge Handbook on Collective Intentionality, 2017)

 This chapter examines the semantic behavior and treatments of plural terms and collective noun phrases.
 The chapter begins with a discussion of kinds of plural and collective nouns and data a semantic treatment must capture.
 I set out major treatments of plural expressions--focusing on the differences between so-called Singularist and Pluralist treatments.
 I offer arguments that have been given to favor each.
 Finally I argue that semantic data involving collective nouns should be captured by a semantics that posits a polysemy between a group-as-one and group-as-may meaning.